xhyrom/zed-discord-presence/README.md

 ### Details

 The `details` option allows you to set the details message displayed in Discord.
-The placeholder `{workspace}` will be replaced with the current workspace name.
+You can use [placeholders](#available-placeholders) like `{workspace}` which will be replaced with the current workspace name.

 ```jsonc
 "details": "In {workspace}"